AllenNeuralDynamics/aind-ephys-job-dispatch/README.md

 - `session_name`: the session name (e.g., "ecephys_664438_2023-04-12_14-59-51")
 - `recording_name`: the recording name, which will correspond to output folders downstreams (e.g, "experiment1_Record Node 101#Neuropix-PXI-100.probeA-AP_recording1")
 - `recording_dict`: the SpikeInterface dict representation of the recording with paths relative to the `data` folder
+- `recording_lfp_dict`: the SpikeInterface dict representation of the LFP recording associated to the main recording (e.g., the LF stream in case of Neuropixels).
+If the recording is wideband this field will be set.